chennin/Screenshot-Limpet/README.md

 # Features

 * Move and rename screenshots from any directory (examples: NVIDIA's, Steam's) to any other directory.
+* Rename screenshots according to one of many patterns (compatible with EDMC-Screenshot)

 ## Notes

 * Default NVIDIA GeForce Experience screenshot directory: `%userprofile%\Videos\Elite Dangerous`
 * Default Elite: Dangerous screenshot directory: `%userprofile%\Pictures\Frontier Developments\Elite Dangerous`
 * For a friendlier and fancier plugin that watches ED's screenshots only, see [EDMC-Screenshot](https://github.com/NoFoolLikeOne/EDMC-Screenshot/releases)
+* Linux is supported (but reshade mods will obviously be different)